PFCE Data Catalyzes Head Start Family Engagement, Pt. 1

 Read part one of our series about the power of a PFCE data-informed approach to Head Start family engagement.

-By Ready4K contributing writer Maren Alexandrov
+By Maren Madalyn, contributing writer

-This post is Part 1 of a series exploring how to use PFCE data-informed approaches to increase the efficacy of Head Start family engagement strategies and other services in early childhood programs.
-The combined power of Ready4K Trauma-Informed and Parent GaugeTM can help your Head Start program unlock positive child and family outcomes.
-Watch our on-demand webinar to learn more!
+This post is Part 1 of a 3-part series exploring how to use PFCE data-informed approaches to increase the efficacy of Head Start family engagement strategies and other services in early childhood programs.
+Watch our webinar with the National Head Start Association about how Parent Gauge and ParentPowered Trauma-Informed combine to create powerful family engagement!

 Every early childhood educator knows that family engagement is essential to setting up our youngest learners for long-term success.
-After all, parents, caregivers, and guardians are the first teachers in any child’s life, and these crucial stakeholders make all the difference when it comes to early learning.
+After all, parents, caregivers, and guardians are the teachers in any child’s life, and these crucial stakeholders make all the difference when it comes to early learning.

 With summer just around the corner, many Head Start programs will soon begin preparations for creating another successful program year of family and school engagement in accordance with the Parent, Family, and Community Engagement Framework (PFCE).

-A woman listens actively to a concerned parent.
+An educator listens actively to a concerned parent.

 These planning routines may look familiar year to year: